-The entire ecosystem of French padel is affected following the health crisis.
-Clubs, brands and organizers are impacted head-on by COVID-19.
-Adrien Pujol, lawyer-mediator, gives you some tips to pass this incredible test.
+The whole ecosystem of padel French people are affected following the health crisis.
+Clubs, brands and organizers are directly impacted by COVID-19.
+Adrien Pujol, lawyer-mediator, gives you some advice to get through this incredible ordeal.

 Adrien Pujol also returns to this theme in the first part: What plan to get out of the COVID-19 crisis?